MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/privileged-access-management-configuration.md

 # Get started with privileged access management

-This topic guides you through enabling and configuring privileged access management in your Office 365 organization.
-You can use either the Microsoft 365 Admin Center or Exchange Management PowerShell to manage and use privileged access.
+This topic guides you through enabling and configuring privileged access management in your organization.
+You can use either the Microsoft 365 admin center or Exchange Management PowerShell to manage and use privileged access.

 ## Before you begin